 Walsh-Fluor’s Internship/Co-Op Program will prepare you for leadership positions both on and off the jobsite.
 Our program allows you to travel across the United States and through operational divisions to gain hands-on experience in project engineering and field management.
 We carefully match you with positions related to your academic and career goals, setting you up for the right career path after graduation.

 For more information, or if you are interested in applying to our Internship/Co-Op Program, visit the links below:

 - Fluor Internship Opportunities – https://www.fluor.com/careers

 The Elevating Futures Scholarship Fund

-This innovative partnership from the Chicago Transit Authority, the Walsh-Fluor Design-Build Team, and Chicago Scholars will provide college scholarships and mentoring support, along with access to career development opportunities, to guide students in launching careers in the construction and engineering industries.
+The innovative partnership from the CTA, the Walsh-Fluor Design-Build Team, and Chicago Scholars will provide college scholarships and mentoring support, along with access to career development opportunities, to guide students in launching careers in the construction and engineering industries.

 Eligible students must be enrolled in a CPS or CPS-supported high school and currently part of the Chicago Scholars program.
 Eligible students must also be enrolled in STEM coursework, have a GPA of at least 3.0, and a good attendance record.